Test for non-negligible adverse shifts: Implementation

 Permutations use the empirical, rather than the asymptotic, null distribution.
-The maximum number of permutations \(R\) is set to \(R = 1000\) (Marozzi \hyperlink{ref-marozzi2004some}{2004}).
-This procedure is outlined in Algorithm \ref{algo:dsos-1}.
-We refer to this variant as \texttt{DSOS-PT} in Section \ref{sec:experiments}.
-Unless stated otherwise, \texttt{DSOS-PT} is the default used in the experiments in Section \ref{sec:experiments}.
-For speed, this is implemented as a sequential Monte Carlo test (Gandy \hyperlink{ref-gandy2009sequential}{2009}), which exercises early stopping when the result is fairly obvious.
-Even with computational tricks to increase the speed, permutations can be computationally expensive, sometimes prohibitively so.
+The maximum number of permutations is set to \(R = 1000\).
+We refer to this variant as \texttt{DSOS-PT}.
+Unless stated otherwise, this is the default used in Section \ref{sec:experiments}.
+For speed, \texttt{DSOS-PT} is implemented as a sequential Monte Carlo test, which terminates early when the resampling risk is unlikely to affect the final result materially \citep{gandy2009sequential}.
+Even so, permutations can be computationally prohibitive.

-A faster alternative, based on sample splitting, relies on the asymptotic null distribution but incurs a cost in calibration accuracy because it sets aside some data.
-This tradeoff is common in classifier two-sample tests, for example.
-Assume that we split each dataset in half: \(X^{tr} = X_1^{tr} \cup X_2^{tr}\) and \(X^{te} = X_1^{te} \cup X_2^{te}\).
-The first half is used for calibration, and the second for scoring (inference).
+A faster alternative, based on sample splitting, relies on the asymptotic null distribution.
+It incurs a cost in calibration accuracy in the first step because it holds out half the data for scoring in the second step.
+This tradeoff is common in two-sample tests, which requires calibration.
+We randomly split each dataset in half: \(X^{tr} = X_1^{tr} \cup X_2^{tr}\) and \(X^{te} = X_1^{te} \cup X_2^{te}\).
+The first halves are used for calibration, and the second for scoring.
 We describe this split-sample procedure in Algorithm \ref{algo:dsos-2}, and refer to it as \texttt{DSOS-SS} in Section \ref{sec:experiments}.
-Given the weights in \ref{eqn:weights}, Li and Fine ( \hyperlink{ref-li2010weighted}{2010}) shows that under some mild regularity assumptions, the distribution of the test statistic under the null \(T\mid \mathcal{H}_0\) is asymptotically normally distributed as
+Given the weights in Equation \ref{eqn:weights}, the WAUC under the null \(T\mid \mathcal{H}_0\) is asymptotically normally distributed as

 with mean \(= \frac{1}{12}\) and standard deviation \(\sigma(n^{tr}, n^{te})\), which depends on the sample sizes.
-The constants in (\ref{eqn:null}) work out to \(\delta = \frac{n^{te}}{n^{tr}}\) and \(a_1 \approx 0.008928571\).
-Li and Fine ( \hyperlink{ref-li2010weighted}{2010}) gives the general form of the asymptotic distribution of the WAUC, ready for use with weights different from the chosen ones in \ref{eqn:weights}.
+Equation \ref{eqn:null} follows trivially from results in \citet{li2010weighted} with a little bit of tedious algebra -- see Equation (9) therein for the variance.